 Retired and active duty military personnel receive a 20% discount on Teacher Training Tuition.

-Please submit two typed copies of both the following questions and your answers along with your name, address, telephone number, email, the name of the training you hope to attend (Modular or Summer Intensive) and a current photo/headshot.
+Please submit one typed copy of both the following questions and your answers along with your name, address, telephone number, email, the name of the training you hope to attend (Modular or Summer Intensive) and a current photo/headshot.
 A $45 application fee is due with your application.
 We now accept Application Fees online (please note on your application if you have paid this in advance).
 Applications will be reviewed as they are received until the training is filled.
 All applications are strictly confidential and will be read and shared only by Teacher Training Staff Members.
 Please note in your application email if you have paid this in advance.